 The Economics Department offers awards every year to recognize exceptional work by students.
-The John R. Commons Award is a service award for contributions to the Economics Department and campus community.
+The Phyllis A. Wallace Award is a service award for contributions to the Economics Department and campus community.
 The Senior Award recognizes academic excellence by a senior student.

 The A. W. Clausen Center for World Business is both a first-class learning facility and an active presence in the business community.
 The Center has brought prominent speakers to Carthage, hosted economic seminars and conferences, and is committed to community service through outreach to secondary and primary schools.
 The facility itself has the handsome appearance of a corporate headquarters, with state-of-the-art technology to help students develop professional presentation skills.
 Students have their own board room, and classrooms are small to encourage lively group discussion.

 Experiential Learning and The Aspire Center